Aashim-Limbu/Aashim-limbu/README.md

 - 🌱 I’m currently learning **Solidity**

-- 💬 Ask me about **React,Javascript,TypeScript,Next.JS,Node,Express,CS fundamental**
+- 💬 Ask me about **React,Javascript,TypeScript,NextJS,Node,Express**

 - 📫 How to reach me **https://www.linkedin.com/in/aashimlimbu**

-- ⚡ Motivation Quote ** Either choose to fight the wind or get blown/carried away by the wind **
+- ⚡ Motivation Quote ** Either choose to fight the wind or get blown away by the wind everytime it matters **

 <h3 align="left">Connect with me:</h3>
 <p align="left">